Akado2009/k8s-team-crd/DEVELOPER.md

   	log.Info("Controller.runWorker: completed")
   }

-  // processNextItem retrieves each queued item and takes the
+  // processNextItem retrieves each Queued item and takes the
   // necessary handler action based off of if the item was
   // created or deleted
   func (c *Controller) processNextItem() bool {
   	log.Info("Controller.processNextItem: start")

-  	// fetch the next item (blocking) from the queue to process or
+  	// fetch the next item (blocking) from the Queue to process or
   	// if a shutdown is requested then return out of this to stop
   	// processing
-  	key, quit := c.queue.Get()
+  	key, quit := c.Queue.Get()

   	// stop the worker loop from running as this indicates we
-  	// have sent a shutdown message that the queue has indicated
+  	// have sent a shutdown message that the Queue has indicated
   	// from the Get method
   	if quit {
   		return false
   	}

-  	defer c.queue.Done(key)
+  	defer c.Queue.Done(key)

   	// assert the string out of the key (format `namespace/name`) keyRaw := key.(string)